KleeSup/KleeGameBaseShared/README.md

 # KleeGameBaseShared
 A library from the KleeGameBase series that contains the classes shared between client and server

+## Used Libraries
+- crykn his fork of Kryonet [Link](https://github.com/crykn/kryonet)
+- Kryo serialization library from Esotericsoftware [Link](https://github.com/EsotericSoftware/kryo)

+## Implementation
 [![](https://jitpack.io/v/KleeSup/KleeGameBaseShared.svg)](https://jitpack.io/#KleeSup/KleeGameBaseShared)
-To implement this library with Gradle and Jitpack add the following repository to your build.gradle:
+To implement this library with Gradle and Jitpack, add the following repository to your build.gradle:
 ```
 allprojects {
   repositories {